postboy/cpwd/README.md

 ### Notes
 1. **Weak master key ruins everything**.
 Your master key should have at least 8 characters, contain lowercase and uppercase letters, numbers and special symbols.
-2. cpwd is compatibile with latest npwd 1.0.6 and offers the same functional plus some new. cpwd allows you to get maximum speed of work while npwd is much easier to install. cpwd is written in C while npwd is written in JavaScript, thus depends on `Node.JS` and `npm`.
+2. cpwd is compatible with latest npwd 1.0.6 and offers the same functional plus some new. cpwd allows you to get maximum speed of work while npwd is much easier to install. cpwd is written in C while npwd is written in JavaScript, thus depends on `Node.JS` and `npm`.
 3. Key derivation is done with [scrypt] (https://www.tarsnap.com/scrypt.html), account name acts as salt.
 Parameters: N = 2<sup>17</sup> = 131072, r = 8, p = 1, L = 16.
 Generated passwords contain 32 symbols from 0123456789abcdef set.
 4. Account names are lowercased automatically for usability.
 "GitHub" == "github".